Ahmedelsapagh10/Ahmedelsapagh10/README.md

 <h1 align="center">Hi 👋, I'm Ahmed ELsapagh</h1>

 ## About Me :computer:
- - ** I'm a Flutter developer with over two years of experience, creating apps that people love on Google Play and the Apple Store.
+ - **I'm a Flutter developer with over two years of experience, creating apps that people love on Google Play and the Apple Store.
 I've worked on cool projects like Elmazoon, an app for studying with over 4000 students, and Cheebo, a fun community for pet lovers.
 I graduated from Menoufia University, where our team got the second-best spot for our AR Pharmacy System project.
 I also teach Flutter at GDSC FSS in Tunis and share tech tips on my YouTube channel.
-Let's build something awesome together. 🧠**
+Let's build something awesome together.🧠**

 <p align="center">
 <img align='center' src='https://cdn-icons-png.flaticon.com/512/3242/3242257.png' width='200"'>